emmytronix/se-assignment-2-introduction-to-software-engineering-emmytronix/README.md

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?

 Agile	vs.	Waterfall
-Feature Agile                                                 Waterfall
+* Agile
-1. Approach:-     Iterative,	incremental Sequential,	          linear
+1. Approach:-     Iterative,	incremental Sequential,
+2. Requirements:- Evolve	throughout	the	project
+3. Flexibility:-  High
+4. Customer Involvement:- Continuous
+* Waterfall
+1. Approach:- linear
-2. Requirements:- Evolve	throughout	the	project               Defined	upfront	and	fixed
+2. Requirements:- Defined	upfront	and	fixed
-3. Flexibility:-  High                                           Low
+3. Flexibility:- Low
-4. Customer Involvement:- Continuous                             Upfront	and	limited
+4. Customer Involvement:- Upfront	and	limited

 When	to	choose	Agile
 1. Projects	with	unclear	or	evolving	requirements